Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 By Minde Faneuff

-Parental Burnout.
+Parental burnout.
 For many of us just hearing these words immediately evokes emotions of overwhelming exhaustion and anxiety.
 We may feel alone, out of control, and unsure of how to manage all our responsibilities.
 We may experience irritability, disrupted sleep, headaches, lack of energy and motivation, and changes in eating habits.
 There may also be feelings of guilt, shame, and worry as we fear failing our children.
 In extreme cases, we may develop a sense of helplessness and hopelessness about life altogether.
 Be assured, if you are experiencing these symptoms, you are not alone.

 I am a wife and a mom to three incredible kids, each with their own unique personalities and needs.
 Outside of my 11-year-old son who has been diagnosed with OCD, I have a 9-year-old son with unlimited amounts of energy and a teenage daughter who is balancing academic pressures and friendship drama.
 My typical day involves homeschooling my boys, my daughter’s school and extracurricular activities, working part-time, and graduate school assignments.
 Not to mention, housework, appointments, and other daily life tasks.
 Self-care?
 Even that can seem like just another thing to add to the to do list.
 There have been many times I felt I was drowning and unable to keep myself afloat–let alone my kids.